otti/EnergyFlowAnimation/README.md

 * The SVG and the HTML file have to be on the same server.
 This example will not run on your local PC!

 # Functions
-- SetBatteryStateOfCharge(value)
+- SetBatteryStateOfCharge(value, nominal_energy)
-   - Value: Will set the state of charge text and will animate the battery symbol
+   - value: In percent.
+Will set the state of charge text and will animate the battery symbol
+   - nominal_energy: Nominal storage capacity of the battery in kWh

 - Animation(Power, bubble, invert, MaxPower)
    - Power: Power in Watt will be displayed in the circle